HSNY requests the honor of your presence at our…

 Lively bidding at the 2025 Charity Auction

 HSNY’s annual charity auction plays a vital role in strengthening the future of watchmaking education.
 One hundred percent of the proceeds raised from the charity auction benefit HSNY’s ongoing educational initiatives.
 The annual charity auction is supported by Christie’s, Phillips, and Sotheby’s and is hosted in a rotating format.
 The 2026 charity auction will be hosted by Sotheby’s.
 A hand-engraved and engine-turned lifetime membership card will be among the items offered for sale.
-Auction lots will be announced in early 2026.
+Click here for full details.

 Details